yyang22-AdvancedJava/TravelJournal/ProjectPlan.md

 - [ ] Create project repository on GitHub
 - [ ] Create project structure in IntelliJ and push
 - [ ] Add link to list of indie projects in student repo.
-- [ ] Complete Problem Statement
+- [x] Complete Problem Statement
+- [x] Write project plan
+- [x] Document user stories and select MVP stories
+- [ ] Confirm MVP stories meet Ent Java indie project objectives
+- [ ] Design screens - make sure all MVP user stories are covered
 - [ ] Weekly reflection/time log

 <br>

 ## Week 3
 - [ ] Research possible Web Services/APIs to use
-- [ ] List technologies, versions and how they will be used
+- [ ] List technologies, versions, and how they will be used
-- [ ] Write project plan
-- [ ] Document user stories and select MVP stories
-- [ ] Confirm MVP stories meet Ent Java indie project objectives
-- [ ] Design screens - make sure all MVP user stories are covered
 - [ ] Triple-check for Checkpoint 1
 - [ ] Update journal/time log/reflection